We are starting our fifth year of this small motorhome/RV lifetyle.

 5) Good camp chairs are a must – When we first started, we used two collapsible and telescoping Pico chairs.
 They're okay.
 Chief benefit was they break down small enough to fit in the rear storage under the rear sofa.
 But they really aren't very comfortable.
 This year, we bought two of the gravity chairs that let you lie back and look at the sky.
 That's what we call them.
 Our look-at-the-sky-chairs.
 They are inconvenient when it comes to traveling with them but so worth it when we want to relax somewhere.
 We store them folded up in the back, in the space between the rear sofa and the passenger side bench.

-6) Follow the 230 rule – I had a fulltimer explain this to be early on.
-The 230 rule is “you stop when you have driven 230 miles or it’s 2:30 in the afternoon.”
-A variation is the 300 rule.
-No more than 300 miles or stop by 3:00PM.
-Regardless, the idea is get somewhere while it is still early enough to explore, chill, enjoy the place when you’re not wasted from driving mega miles.
+6) Follow the 330 rule – I had a fulltimer explain this to be early on.
+The 230 rule is “you stop when you have driven 330 miles or it's [3:30] in the afternoon.”
+The idea is get somewhere while it is still early enough to explore, chill, enjoy the place when you're not wasted from driving mega miles.
 We are trying to adhere to that rule.
 In our early days, I looked at the daily driving mileage as a challenge.
 The more the better.
 I kept trying to set anther personal best.
-It’s 735 miles, by the way.
+It's 735 miles, by the way.
 Silly.
 Stupid, really.
 Is there anything worse than pulling into a campsite after dark?
 Less mileage and stopping early is our new mantra.

 7) Put away the bed – Granted, this is a personal preference.
 I know many Roadtrekers use the two single beds and leave them made as a bed everyday.
 We tried that but we prefer to sleep with the bed made up as a king.
 And every morning, we put it and the bedding away and make the back into a sofa again.
 It's neater, gives us more space a place to eat, work on the computer and not feel cramped.
 The few times we've left it as a bed has made the coach feel way too small.